bmphx2/CTFs/Kaspersky CTF 2018/doubles/README.md

 It is necessary to reach the entire shellcode jumping -0x78 bytes from the execution (there is some thrash 0x909090909090c031) put by the execution on offset 0x70.

-There are opcode bytes that does the jump for short distances, for -0x78 bytes are *\xeb\x86*.
+There are opcode bytes that do the jump for short distances, for -0x78 bytes are *\xeb\x86*.

 All registers were zeroed including $esp and $ebp ($rsp/$rbp) during the last block of execution.
 My tactic was to use $rip as reference for constructing since it was the only address available.
 The $rbx was not necessary.